Death Penalty Investigator

 SCHR is working for equality, dignity, and justice for people impacted by the criminal legal system in the Deep South.
 SCHR fights for a world free from mass incarceration, the death penalty, the criminalization of poverty, and racial injustice.

-Over our forty-six-year history, SCHR has litigated precedent setting cases in the South, in hostile climates, against all odds.
-SCHR has forced state and local governments to make significant improvements in prisons and jails to reduce overcrowding, provide adequate medical and mental health care, and abate violence and abuse.
-We have argued and won five death penalty cases at the United States Supreme Court, four of which challenged profound race discrimination in capital trials.
+Over our forty-six-year history, SCHR has litigated precedent-setting cases in the South, in hostile climates, against all odds.
+SCHR has forced county and state governments to make significant improvements in prisons and jails to reduce overcrowding, provide adequate medical and mental health care, and abate violence and abuse.
+We have argued and won five death penalty cases at the US Supreme Court, four of which challenged profound race discrimination in capital trials.
 Our combined litigation and policy advocacy helped bring about the creation of a statewide public defender system in Georgia.
-Our advocacy has advanced significant decarceration reforms in the Georgia General Assembly.
-For more information about SCHR, visit www.schr.org.
+For more information about SCHR, see our website at www.schr.org.

 About the Position

 SCHR’s Capital Litigation Unit provides direct representation to people facing the death penalty in Georgia and Alabama.
 This work includes advocating for people who were wrongfully convicted, people whose trials were undermined by race discrimination, people who have suffered extensive trauma and abuse, and people who received inadequate legal representation at trial.
 The job of the Death Penalty Investigator is to work with clients, attorneys, and other team members to discover relevant evidence and support the representation of clients.